Gellybean/Mathfinder-Bot/README.md

 ## Stats & Expressions
-Statblocks contain two primary values: Stats and Expressions.
+Statblocks contain three primary values: Stats, Expressions, and Expression Rows (buttons).

 Each `Stat` contains a base value, as well as a list of bonuses.
 Each `Bonus` contains a value, a name, and a bonus-type.
 Together, these are used to accurately calculate the total of any stat when one or many bonuses are applied.
 (Stacking rules are based on PF1e).